-Our systems proposes high quality partitions.
-By manual inspection of the resulting decision trees, we determined that many of our best partitions were identical to the best known manual partitioning scheme for TPC-C. The same conclusion is also supported by Figure 8, which compares the ratio of distributed transaction between our best partitions and the optimal manual partitioning, as the data size (number of warehouses) is increased.
+Our system proposes high quality partitions.
+By manual inspection of the resulting decision trees, we determined that many of our best partitions were identical to the best known manual partitioning scheme for TPC-C. The same conclusion is also supported by Figure 9, which compares the ratio of distributed transaction between our best partitions and the optimal manual partitioning, as the data size (number of warehouses) is increased.

-We scope out a direct comparison against Schism - both our system and Schism essentially propose the same partitions (optimal) on TPC-C. Unlike Schism, our system is able to use the independent transaction model for all distributed transactions in this workload.
+We scope out a direct comparison against Schism both our system and Schism essentially propose the same partitions (optimal) on TPC-C. Unlike Schism, our system is able to use the independent transaction model for most distributed transactions in our workloads.
 Instead, Schism would use all 2PC-coordinated transactions, leading to lower performance.
-A direct comparison would only serve to showcase the differences between independent transactions and 2PCcoordinated transactions, and was done elsewhere [8].
+A direct comparison between independent transactions and 2PC-coordinated transactions was reported in [8].

 Due to the random sampling of tuples and transactions, not every partitioning attempt had the same optimal result.
-This can be observed in Figure 7(a), where the best cases match the theoretical minimum of distributed transactions, but the average case is a few percentage points away.
-Several of the trained classifiers managed to reach 100% routing accuracy on our testing set, as seen in Figure 7(c).
-To deal with the inherent variability of random sampling, we recommend repeating the partitioning process several times (possibly in parallel) and choosing the best result.
+This can be observed in Figure 8(a), where the best cases match the theoretical minimum of distributed transactions, but the average case is a few percentage points away.
+Several of the trained classifiers reached 100% routing accuracy on our test set, as seen in Figure 8(c).
+To deal with the inherent variability of random sampling, we repeated the partitioning process several times and chose the best result.

 As the data size is increased, however, the size of the trace that is the input to the system must also increase, otherwise the partition quality decreases.
 For example, if 3 warehouses only needed a trace with 1.2k transactions to give good partitions, 7 warehouses required 3.5k transactions and 15 warehouses needed 11k transactions.
-Figure 9 shows how the quality of partitioning and routing evolves with increasing the trace size, for 15 warehouses.
+Figure 10 shows how the quality of partitioning and routing evolves with increasing the trace size, for 15 warehouses.
 In practice, one would likely start with a short trace (which can be evaluated faster) and progressively increase the trace size until the partition quality stops improving.